Reptudn/Born2BeRoot/Everything Combined.md

 ## Hostname
 - show hostname: `hostnamectl`
 - edit hostname: `sudo nano /etc/hostname` and change the name

+## User and Groups
+- list all users: `less /etc/passwd`
+- list all goups:
 # Commands

 | Command                               | What it does:                                                                       |                             |